sdattri/MIDAS_Spec_V1/README.md

 The California Energy Commission’s (CEC) Market Informed Demand Automation Server (MIDAS) is a database and application programming interface (API) that provides access to current, future, and historic time-varying rates, greenhouse gas (GHG) emissions associated with electrical generation, and California Flex Alert Signals.
 The database is populated by utilities and community choice aggregators (CCAs), WattTime’s Self-Generation Incentive Program (SGIP) marginal GHG emissions API, the California Independent System Operator (California ISO), and other entities that are registered with the MIDAS system.

 MIDAS is designed to provide energy users with the electricity price information they need to optimize when they use energy.
 While it would be useful for electricity users to be able to use the data from MIDAS to try to estimate electricity bill totals, some billing structures such as tiered rates make this impossible without private customer-specific data.
-MIDAS does not and will not contain any private information.
+MIDAS does not, and will not, contain any private information.
 The only non-public data in MIDAS is login information.

 MIDAS is accessible through a public API at <https://midasapi.energy.ca.gov> in two standard machine-readable formats: JavaScript Object Notation (JSON), and extensible markup language (XML).
-MIDAS is public and accessible for all registered users to query and download information by interacting with the MIDAS API.
+MIDAS is publicly accessible, allowing all registered users to query and download information by interacting with the MIDAS API.
 Registration is a simple process available through the API.
 CEC strongly encourages load serving entity (LSE) users have programming skills and software to effectively upload and maintain rate information stored in the database.
 Non-LSE users should be able to retrieve information stored in MIDAS without extensive programming skills.
 Retrieving MIDAS-hosted data can be easily done through the code examples provided or through a user’s own code.
 For instructions on accessing the MIDAS database, see [Getting Information from MIDAS](#getting-information-from-midas).

-MIDAS was developed to support the CEC's [Load Management Standards](https://www.energy.ca.gov/proceedings/energy-commission-proceedings/load-management-rulemaking).
+MIDAS was developed to support the CEC's [Load Management Standards](https://www.energy.ca.gov/programs-and-topics/topics/load-flexibility/load-management-standards).
 The full text of the standards is available from [Westlaw](https://govt.westlaw.com/calregs/Browse/Home/California/CaliforniaCodeofRegulations?guid=ID6B950105CCE11EC9220000D3A7C4BC3).

 # Database Structure